Berkley High School: Performing arts

 Berkley High School is home to a variety of musical ensembles.
 The wind ensembles are made up of the BHS Marching Band, Symphonic Band, Concert Band, and Jazz Band.
 Marching Band is only the first semester, and Symphonic Band takes its place second semester.
 Jazz band is also available for students.
-Jon Thomann became the band director in 2019.
-BHS has three string orchestras, Sinfonia, Symphony Orchestra and Concert Orchestra, all lasting the whole year.
-The Orchestra program is under the direction of Ben Moy.
 In January 2009 and again in 2013, the Symphony Orchestra took first place at the Presidential Inaugural (Heritage Festival).
 BHS also has four choirs: Concert Choir, Encore!, Belle Tones, and A Cappella.
-Encore!, Belle Tones, and A Cappella are audition only.
-Julie Anne Smith directs A Cappella and Belle Tones.
-Sarah Noble directs Encore! and Concert Choir.
 All students from these organizations are able to collaborate through BHS' Musical National Honor Society, known as Tri-M. In May 2007, the Berkley High School A Cappella choir was invited to New York City where they performed Beethoven's Mass in C Major in New York City's Carnegie Hall.
 In May 2013, the Berkley High School Symphony Orchestra and A Cappella Choir performed the American premiere of "My Name is Anne Frank" a cantata.

 In addition to the musical ensembles, BHS also has a drama program that is directed by John Hopkins.